 Paid-Release Time: Paid-Release-Time volunteerism is also referred to as "On-Company-Time" or "Volunteer-Time-Off" volunteerism.
 This includes time spent by employees during a normal paid work schedule to donate time to a 'qualifying' organization (see details of 'eligibility' on page 3), within corporate policies.
 With such a policy, the employee does not make up hours missed and, consequently, the company incurs salary costs for the missed hours.
 For example: a company-wide day of service is a subset of paid time off; paid time off, however, may also include other time off granted to employees during a normal paid work schedule.
+It is one of the most commonly offered employee volunteer programs by companies.

 Flexible Scheduling: For example, an employee may leave a few hours early to attend a nonprofit meeting, yet will often make up the time by coming in early the next day.
 Flexible Scheduling is not included as On-Company-Time volunteerism because no costs are incurred by the company.
+For example: An employee may leave a few hours early to attend a nonprofit meeting, yet will make up the time by coming in early the next day.
+This can also be recorded as "Outside-Company-Time" in Question IV.F Employee Engagement Hours.